By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

-: casts and stores a projection of your future balance and budget states -
+project: casts and stores a projection of your future balance and budget states

-These projections are cast upon a specified DATE
+These projections are cast upon a specified DATE, and optionally, a specified CATEGORY.
+Upon casting a

 projection, it is automatically stored and thereafter accessible through the Projection tab via the view